Gabrieliam42/AI-Agent-Qubitz/README.md

 ## Interfaces
 - GUI: default mode
-- CLI from the project directory in PowerShell when using the WSL `.venv`: `wsl .venv/bin/python AI_Agent_Qubitz_Embedding.py --cli`
+- CLI from the project directory in PowerShell when using the WSL `.venv` environment: `wsl .venv/bin/python AI_Agent_Qubitz_Embedding.py --cli`
-- One-shot CLI from the project directory in PowerShell when using the WSL `.venv`: `wsl .venv/bin/python AI_Agent_Qubitz_Embedding.py --cli --prompt "What does this project do?"`
+- One-shot CLI from the project directory in PowerShell when using the WSL `.venv` env: `wsl .venv/bin/python AI_Agent_Qubitz_Embedding.py --cli --prompt "What does this project do?"`
 - MCP server: `python AI_Agent_Qubitz_Embedding.py --serve-mcp`

 ## Setup